Have you ever watched a dog lolling around in a field and wondered, “Why do dogs roll in grass every chance they get?”

 The rolling and rubbing process also probably helps to ‘freshen up’ his coat, by getting some daily dust and grime out of his fur.

-He may prefer to do this on grass than on a really hard surface, simply because it softens the surface enough to the experience pain free, but is still firm enough to get a good massaging effect.
+He may prefer to do this on grass than on a really hard surface.
+This is simply because it softens the surface enough to make the experience pain free, but is still firm enough to get a good massaging effect.

 Some of you may have heard that you shouldn’t let big dogs roll in case it twists their stomach.

 Or you may be worried that rolling in feces will give your dog an infection.